thenexthub/Codira/docs/CppInteroperability/CppInteroperabilityManifesto.md

 }
 ```

-### Move-only C++ classes: mapping to move-only Swift types (in future Swift versions)
+### Move-only C++ classes: mapping to move-only Codira types (in future Codira versions)

-This section is based on the design for move-only Swift types that has not been
+This section is based on the design for move-only Codira types that has not been
 officially proposed yet.
 See [ownership manifesto](OwnershipManifesto.md) for
 the design for ownership and move only types that we assume in this section.

-Move-only C++ classes correspond to `moveonly` structs in Swift.
+Move-only C++ classes correspond to `moveonly` structs in Codira.
 Semantic
 analysis ensures that they are never copied.

-Moves that destroy the source are spelled `move(x)` in Swift.
-Swift does not
+Moves that destroy the source are spelled `move(x)` in Codira.
+Codira does not
 have a concept of non-destructive move; a section below discusses possible
 design options.